Dark X-Men

-The Dark X-Men are a fictional team appearing in American comic books published by Marvel Comics.
+The Dark X-Men are a team appearing in American comic books published by Marvel Comics.
 They made their debut during the crossover between Dark Avengers and Uncanny X-Men written by Matt Fraction, as part of the broader Dark Reign storyline.
 Each member but Namor has been handpicked by then–H.A.M.M.E.R. director Norman Osborn for his own criminal agenda.

 In-universe, the team was never officially called the "Dark X-Men" (which was the name of the comics series, not the team).
 Instead, they were simply called the "X-Men" and were a government-sponsored team trying to take advantage of the name recognition of Professor X's X-Men, to which they had no official connection (much like Osborn's Dark Avengers team was pretending to be the real Avengers).